 U.S. Gold Coins Gold American Eagle Coins Gold Buffalo Coins Commemorative Gold Coins First Spouse Gold Coins High Relief Gold Coins Pre-1933 Gold Coins

-On October 1st, 2020, the United States Mint unveiled new designs that will debut on American Silver and Gold Eagles sometime in 2021.
+On October 1st, 2020, the United States Mint unveiled new designs that will debut on American Silver and Gold Eagles in mid-2021.
+The United States Mint will also release 2021 dated Brilliant Uncirculated issues featuring the original reverse designs during the first part of the year.

 Designed by Artistic Infusion (AIP) member Jennie Norris, the American Gold Eagle reverse design features an intricately detailed side-view of a bald eagle's head.